yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/impact-of-unpublishing-an-api.md

 ---
-title: Impact of unpublishing an API
+title: Unpublish an API
+linkTitle: Unpublish an API
+draft: false
+weight: 60
 description: Understand the implications of unpublishing your API in API Manager in each of the two centralModes (publishToCatalog or publishToEnvironmentAndCatalog), especially as it relates to subscriptions.